CadenW200728/Calculator-4-Sports/README.md

 To calculate a pitcher's stats, input the amount of hits, at-bats, bases on balls, hit by pitches, plate appearances, doubles, triples, homeruns, and (optionally) runs batted in they have/could have into the parentheses of their corresponding variables at the top of the program.
 (NOTE: the batting calculator in particular is a bit experimental, so if you notice any errors feel free to provide feedback, thanks!)

 Additionally, if you'd like access the calculator's features with no hassle, you may click on the link provided beneath the description, which will bring you to a website that contains most of the calculator's features with a user interface for convenience.

+If you'd like to alternate the type of calculator on the website, press the "P" button for pitching (to calculate pitching stats), "H" button for hockey (to calculate the points of a N.H.L. team), and "R" for record (to calculate the winning percentage)